Updated: June 1, 2026

 Why Fixing Your Credit Now Matters More Than Fixing It Later

-Credit improvement is not a sprint to a finish line -- it is a compounding process.
+Credit improvement is not a sprint to a finish line — it is a compounding process.
 Every month of on-time payment history adds to your record.
 Every reduction in utilization improves your score.
 Every year that passes ages your accounts and strengthens your length of credit history factor.
-The earlier you begin, the more of that compounding you capture.
+The earlier you begin, the more of that compounding you capture before it counts.

 The cost of waiting is concrete.
-A person who fixes their credit six months before a major purchase -- mortgage, car, refinance -- and reaches a higher rate tier saves money on that purchase for the entire loan term.
-A person who fixes their credit after the purchase locks in the higher rate permanently.
+A person who improves their credit six months before a major purchase — mortgage, car, refinance — and reaches a higher rate tier saves money on that purchase for the entire loan term.
+A person who improves their credit after the purchase locks in the higher rate permanently.
 The loan cannot be repriced retroactively.

 Where to Start If Your Score Is Lower Than It Should Be

 Pull your credit reports first.
-Go to AnnualCreditReport.com -- the only federally authorized free report source -- and pull all three: Equifax, Experian, and TransUnion.
-Read each one for errors: accounts you do not recognize, late payments you believe were made on time, balances that do not match your records.
+Go to AnnualCreditReport.com — the only federally authorized free report source — and pull all three: Equifax, Experian, and TransUnion.
+Read each one for errors: accounts you don't recognize, late payments you believe were made on time, balances that don't match your records.
 Dispute any inaccuracies directly with the bureau showing the error.
-Successful dispute removals can move a score 20-60 points within 30-60 days.
+Successful dispute removals can move a score 20–60 points within 30–60 days of resolution.

 Set every credit account to autopay the minimum.
-This protects payment history -- the most heavily weighted factor in your score -- from accidental damage.
-It takes 20 minutes to set up and permanently removes the largest single risk to your score.
+This protects payment history — the most heavily weighted factor in your score at 35% — from accidental damage.
+It takes 20 minutes to set up and permanently removes the largest single risk to your score going forward.
+Even if you plan to pay more than the minimum, autopay is the floor that prevents missed payment damage from undoing months of positive history.

 Pay down any card sitting above 30% utilization.
-Utilization is the fastest-moving factor in the FICO model -- reductions show up within one billing cycle.
+Utilization is the fastest-moving factor in the FICO model — reductions show up within one billing cycle once the new balance is reported.
 If you have multiple high-balance cards, start with the one closest to its limit and work down.
-Do not close cards once they are paid off -- a zero-balance card with an open limit actively helps your utilization ratio.
-If your situation involves collections, multiple derogatory marks, or disputes that have stalled, a professional service like CuraDebt (affiliate) can handle the process on your behalf while you focus on the fundamentals above.
+Do not close cards once they are paid off — a zero-balance card with an open credit limit actively helps your utilization ratio by increasing your total available credit without adding to your balances.

 Build Your Credit Authority System